11 Shady Behaviors Of A Pathological Liar

 5. Their web of lies tends to have many layers.

 Uncovering one lie often leads to another with pathological liars.
-It’s like each fib is a doorway leading to a hall of mirrors – every direction you turn, there’s a distorted version of the truth.
 These layers can be intricate and well-thought-out, showing a level of premeditation that’s troubling.
 It’s not just about telling lies; it’s about crafting an entire network of falsehoods.
 The complexity of their deceit can be bewildering and reveals the depth of their disregard for the truth.

 6. They tell tall tales to get sympathy.